akaihola/darker/README.rst

 This is where ``darker`` enters the stage.
 This tool is for those who want to do partial formatting anyway.

-Note that this tool is a stopgap measure, and you should avoid using it if you can.
+Note that this tool is meant for special situations when dealing with existing code bases.
+You should just use black_ as is when starting a project from scratch.

 How?
 ====